Totchinuko/apiconan.totchinuko.fr/patches/admin.0.7.x.md

 - It was previously possible to edit a script without the script edition permission `0.7.12`
-- Pasting a ruleset into a script parameter was not saved properly
+- Pasting a ruleset into a script parameter was not saved properly `0.7.13`
+- OnValidate Events did not import properly for quests
+- Warp created using `/warp create <warp name>` were corrupted
+- Completed quests could not be abandoned
+- Quest objectives sometimes did not work after editing the type of objective, even after a server restart.
+- Player were able to turn walls and ceilings into secret passages on construction they didn't own
+- Improve secret doors/hatch stability